-What is funny or comedic is both a universal constant across all humanity, and yet paradoxically it is also a historically contextual form.
-We can find the humor in the plays of the Greek playwright Aristophanes or England’s Shakespeare, yet their comedies do not speak upon the present, and we could easily say the opposite is true.
+What is funny or comedic is both a universal constant across all humanity, and yet paradoxically, it is also a historically contextual form.
+We can find the humor in the plays of the Greek playwright Aristophanes or England’s Shakespeare, yet their comedies do not speak of the present, and we could easily say the opposite is true.
 Even now, things that we considered funny twenty years ago are now considered unfunny.

-Put simply, comedy evolves reflexively upon itself to find out what is funny and comedic within society at large; and it is a craft that has been developed and refined for as long as humanity itself.
+Put simply, comedy evolves reflexively upon itself to find out what is funny and comedic within society at large, and it is a craft that has been developed and refined for as long as humanity itself.

 Being funny is an art.
 No one is born with the “funny gene.”
 In fact, comedians spend years honing their craft.
 The same skills can be learned by anyone, even someone just looking to be a little funnier in the breakroom.